-Herb has 34 years of technical, managerial and administrative experience in advanced communication networks.
-He represented NIU on the Governors Broadband Deployment Council, The Illinois Fiber Resource Group (iFiber), one of the Board of Directors, The Illinois Municipal Broadband Communications Association (IMBCA) as Secretary of the Board of Directors, The Illinois Century Network Advanced Engineering Taskforce (AET), and The Northern Illinois Technology Triangle Technical Committee (NITT).
-Herb’s educational background includes an Associate’s Degree in Applied Sciences from McHenry County College and Bachelor of Liberal Arts and Sciences in Computer Science at NIU.
+Herb has several years of technical, managerial and administrative experience in advanced communication networks.
+He represented NIU on the Governors Broadband Deployment Council, the Illinois Fiber Resource Group (iFiber) as one of the Board of Directors, the Illinois Municipal Broadband Communications Association (IMBCA) as Secretary of the Board of Directors, the Illinois Century Network Advanced Engineering Taskforce (AET), and the Northern Illinois Technology Triangle Technical Committee (NITT).
+Herb’s educational background includes an associate degree in Applied Sciences from McHenry County College and Bachelor of Liberal Arts and Sciences in Computer Science at NIU.

 When not working on iFiber and broadband projects, Herb likes to dabble in a variety of activities from programming a smart home, building a gaming console and pushing limits of technology around the house.
 He has a strong passion for the NIU Huskies, gardening and fishing as other past times.
 Recently, he’s been enjoying more time with his family and spoiling his grandson, who brings a lot of laughter and fun.